NineBitsLLC/laravel-html-cmd/README.md

 * const COMPOSER_COMMAND_LIST,
 * const LARAVEL_ARTISAN_COMMAND_LIST.

-To create other commands, edit:
+To create other commands, add metods to class:
-* Master::Init() method.
+* \NineBits\Executor.

 ### SECURITY
-At this stage, the use of the master.php is not safe.
+To protect studio.pxp, which must be writable by the web client, configure .htaccess or the web server so that users can not view its source code.

-Therefore, after the development is complete, delete it.
+After the development is completed, delete all files of this project.